 Finding a job after incarceration has long been a challenge.
 Having a felony on your record carries a huge stigma when you are seeking employment.
-According to the Brookings Institution, close to half of ex-prisoners have no reported earnings in the initial years following their release.
-Of those who do find employment, half make around $10,090 a year – well below the poverty level.

-One second-chance option is to join the ranks of small business owners across the U.S., although that path also presents challenges with training and funding.
+One second-chance option is to join the ranks of small business owners across the United States, although that path also presents challenges with training and funding.
 However, government agencies and nonprofits have stepped up to lend some support.
-From grants to microloans, here's a look at the aid available for felons who want to start a business.
+From grants to microloans, here’s a look at the aid available for felons who want to start a business.

 Grants.gov operates a federal government grant database that is accessible through a browser or mobile app.
 You can search the database by keyword, funding type, eligibility, category and other criteria.

-You're better off casting a wider net by using more general search terms when looking for grants on this website.
-For example, a search using the keyword "felons" yielded no results, but "startup" did.
+You’re better off casting a wider net by using more general search terms when looking for grants on this website.
+For example, a search using the keyword “felons” yielded no results, but “startup” did.
 Look for grants geared toward entrepreneurs, small businesses, industry, gender and heritage, instead of those intended specifically for felons or ex-prisoners.
 You can apply for grants directly from Grants.gov.
-[Want to learn the type of small business grants available?
-Click here.]

 The U.S. Department of Labor has grant programs to help people who have criminal records.
 These grants cover housing, small business expenses and other costs.
 Anyone is eligible to apply for the grants, so competition can be fierce.

 Keep in mind that it may be difficult to get a grant.
-Priority is given to Federal Pell Grant recipients first, and felons are ineligible for that program.
+Priority is given to Federal Pell Grant recipients first and felons are ineligible for that program.

-"Like any business grants, they are never easy or common," said Danny Fitzgerald, acting regional director for the Small Business Development Center in San Diego.
-"The trick for many [with a felony conviction] is getting regular loans."
+“Like any business grants, they are never easy or common,” said Danny Fitzgerald, acting regional director for the Small Business Development Center (SBDC) in San Diego.
+“The trick for many [with a felony conviction] is getting regular loans.”

 The Small Business Administration (SBA) offers programs, such as free training and loans, designed to help entrepreneurs get their businesses up and running.
 Depending on your situation, some or all of the programs may be right for you.

 Boots to Business is an entrepreneurial and educational training program provided by the SBA.
-Through the course, participants get an overview of what entrepreneurship is, learn business ownership fundamentals, and are exposed to the skills and resources needed to write a business plan and launch an enterprise.
-It is a two-day program that's normally run in person.
-Following the completion of Boots to Business, participants get access to the SBA's B2B Revenue Readiness online course in partnership with Mississippi State University.
+Through the course, participants get an overview of what entrepreneurship is, learn business ownership fundamentals and are exposed to the skills and resources needed to write a business plan and launch an enterprise.
+It is a two-day program that’s normally run in person.
+Following the completion of Boots to Business, participants get access to the SBA’s B2B Revenue Readiness online course in partnership with Mississippi State University.

 Run in conjunction with the Boots to Business program is the Boots to Business Funding Opportunity, which is awarded exclusively to Boots to Business participants.
 Through this program, the SBA provides support to the business for five years.

 Microloans are a popular way for people with little or no credit history to access small business loans.
-The SBA's microloan program provides small businesses with loans of up to $50,000.
+The SBA’s microloan program provides small businesses with loans of up to $50,000.
 The SBA partners with nonprofit community-based organizations to issue and administer the loans.
-The average microloan is around $13,000, with interest rates averaging between 8% and 11%.
-Proceeds from the SBA's microloans can be used for working capital, inventory or supplies, furniture or fixtures, and machinery or equipment.
+The average microloan is around $13,000, with interest rates averaging between 8% and 13%.
+Proceeds from the SBA’s microloans can be used for working capital, inventory or supplies, furniture or fixtures and machinery or equipment.